diaodiallo/mdqa_dhis_package/README.md

 #### Organization unit assignment:
 Assign the data set "MDQA Data collection" to appropriate organisation units for the supervision activities.
 #### Data analysis
-After having a working DHIS2 package you can update or add dashboard chart at your convenience, there are five default dashboard.
+This package have five preconfigured dashboards you can however update or add dashboards/charts at your convenience.